Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 switchport trunk allowed vlan 10

-For the last option without the trunk native vlan, an operator provides VLAN ID 10 as VLAN tag during Nexus Dashboard installation and Interface bootstrap as shown in Figure 3 from the Networking Requirements Section.
+For the last option without the trunk native VLAN, provide VLAN ID 10 as the VLAN tag during Nexus Dashboard installation and interface bootstrap (as shown in Figure 3) from the Networking Requirements section.

 Deploying SAN Controller on vND